mlippert/vim-dotfiles/README.md

 - [surround][] : This [article][surround-article] describes it.
 - [UltiSnips][] : the original snipmate author Marc Weber [recommends][snipmate-ultisnips] this snippet plugin now.
 - [vim-markdown][] : plasticboy's version [sounds more useful][stkoflw-md] than tpope's.
+- [buffet][] : A buffer management plugin, may replace LustyJuggler.
+LustyJuggler doesn't handle a lot of buffers well, and doesn't have a way to delete them.
+               [One mention][buffet-stk] in stack overflow w/ sample config.

 I have edited the `.vim/javascript.vim` file I originally got from
 <http://vadconf.googlecode.com/svn/trunk/vim/syntax/javascript.vim>